“Just as they film, so we film as well”

 On this basis, a man has been subjected to death threats and then arrested.
 Worse, all human rights groups and especially Ta’ayush are immediately drawn in and subject to wholesale condemnation although there is no suggestion that they had anything to do with the land deal.
 And this at a moment when the government is in the midst of a campaign against them.
 As I write, Ezra Nawi is about to come before a judge.
 His guilt or innocence or whether he is charged at all will presumably be decided without the help of this doctored video.
 I hope he is released unharmed and soon, but whatever happens, it should not affect the work of Israeli human rights organizations.
 Any Jerusalem resident reading this might consider accompanying Ta’ayush to South Hebron one Saturday.

 Epilogue: Soon after I posted this, two more arrests were made; two more dedicated activists were held behind bars with no access to lawyers, without formal charges, their names under a gag order.
 They were released after about a week.
-Thankfully, all charges were eventually dropped.
+The cases, however, were kept open.

 Thanks to Yagil Eliraz for assistance with Hebrew.